PostgREST/postgrest-docs/schema_cache.rst

      # or in docker-compose
      docker-compose kill -s SIGUSR1 <service>

 The above is the manual way to do it.
-To automate the schema reloads, use a database trigger like this:
+To automate cache reloads, use a database trigger like this:

 .. code-block:: postgresql